Skip to content

 Why this isn't trivial becomes clear when you look at the cloud reality: the US CLOUD Act gives US authorities access to the data of US providers, even when the servers sit in Frankfurt.
 Exoscale: CLOUD Act vs. GDPR Even Microsoft has conceded that it cannot guarantee full data sovereignty for European customers.
 The Register: Microsoft Cannot Guarantee Data Sovereignty (2025) An internal report by the German Federal Ministry of the Interior confirms these risks to German data sovereignty.
 Igor's Lab: German Interior Ministry report confirms risks to data sovereignty

-In the blueprint we therefore specify that your data is processed on EU-owned infrastructure (Hetzner, Germany) – with no CLOUD Act exposure and GDPR-native.
+In the blueprint we therefore specify that your data is processed on EU-owned infrastructure (Hetzner, Germany) – GDPR-native and with no direct access by US authorities.
 Hetzner: Data Privacy FAQ That's not only legally sound but increasingly mandatory: NIS2, DORA, and the EU AI Act make sovereign infrastructure obligatory for many workloads.
 SoftwareSeni: DORA, NIS2 and the AI Act make sovereign cloud mandatory Building compliance in only after the fact risks fines of up to 4% of global annual revenue.
 GDPR Art.
 83: fines up to 4% of annual revenue More on this in our guide to the CLOUD Act data risk and on sovereign hosting.

 No black boxes: every decision documented